How marijuana affects your athletic performance

 There are several risks involved when you mix cannabis and physical activity.
 If you smoke it, you weaken your lungs.
 Keeping these organs healthy is essential for physical activity.
 Issues like cancer also serve as a deterrent to using the substance.

 Authorities also state that because marijuana is an intoxicant, it could impair users' motor skills and affect their decision-making.
-This could be dangerous with certain sports disciplines.
+It could be dangerous with specific sports disciplines.

 Misuse is another concern.
 While there may be benefits to consuming moderate doses, overindulgence can have side effects.
 Depending on the user's sensitivity, it can range from mild discomfort like cottonmouth to more severe symptoms like paranoia and depression.